fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.19: patientor, step4

 Define the types <i>OccupationalHealthCareEntry</i> and <i>HospitalEntry</i> so that those conform with the example data.
-Ensure that your backend returns the entries properly when you go to a individual patient route
+Ensure that your backend returns the entries properly when you go to an individual patient route

 ![](../../images/9/40.png)